bhk/build/demo.md

 ## Introduction

-Here is an example command line session that introduces Minion functionality.
-You can follow along typing the commands yourself in the `example` subdirectory of the project.
+Here is an actual command line session that introduces Minion functionality.
+You can follow along typing the commands yourself in the `demo` subdirectory of the project.

 We begin with a minimal makefile: